asgolovin/ising-model/README.md

 * `J > 0`: parallel orientation is preferable
 * `J < 0`: antiparallel orientation is preferable

-If an external magnetic field `B` is present, magnetic moments react to that and try to align parallel to it.
+If an external magnetic field `B` is present, magnetic moments additionally try to align parallel to it.

-If `J > 0` and the temperature is below the critical value, there will be more moments pointing in one direction than the other.
+If `J > 0` and the temperature is below the critical value, there will be more moments pointing in one direction than the other and the material will become a magnet.

 ## Things to Try Out